containers/toolbox/doc/toolbox.1.md

 ## DESCRIPTION

-Toolbx is a tool for Linux operating systems, which allows the use of containerized command line environments.
+Toolbx is a tool for Linux, which allows the use of interactive command line environments for software development and troubleshooting the host operating system, without having to install software on the host.
 It is built on top of Podman and other standard container technologies from OCI.

+Toolbx environments have seamless access to the user’s home directory, the Wayland and X11 sockets, networking (including Avahi), removable devices (like USB sticks), systemd journal, SSH agent, D-Bus, ulimits, /dev and the udev database, etc..

 This is particularly useful on OSTree based operating systems like Fedora CoreOS and Silverblue.
 The intention of these systems is to discourage